Humorous and funny Metaphor poems and/or funny poems about Metaphor. Read, share, and enjoy these hilarious Metaphor funny poems!

 Categories:

-humorous, imagery, metaphor, nonsense, prayer, voyage, word play,
+humorous, imagery, metaphor, nonsense, prayer, voyage

 The Writer's Prayer